MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-policies.md

 ![HoloLens app screenshot showing Chat unavailable in Chat window.](media/teams-policies-hololens-chat-button.PNG "HoloLens app screenshot showing Chat unavailable in Chat window")

-If the user tries to enter text in the chat window, they see the following meessage that explains why chat messaging is unavailable.
+If the user tries to enter text in the chat window, they see the following message that explains why chat messaging is unavailable.

 ![HoloLens app screenshot showing chat message.](media/teams-policies-hololens-chat-message.PNG "HoloLens app screenshot showing chat message")